PriyenShah9/CS180/README.md

   these should be placed in the same directory as the module containing the program files.
   No testing of extra file placement was carried out for other IDEs as all team members use IntelliJ.
 Run ApplicationServer first, then start ApplicationClient.
 It should automatically connect.
 ***
+** Class Application

+This class is an updated version of the Application program from Project 4.
+This is a full and working implementation of Project 4, which we used to do Project 5.
+As before, it is the "main".
+***
 ** Class ApplicationClient